 7. Maintain hemoglobin level

-Bamboo shoots are rich in iron, therefore, helps in restoring the blood hemoglobin level and thus is very beneficial for the anemic persons, pregnant women, growing children and women who are passing from menopause stage (5).
+Bamboo shoots are rich in iron, therefore, it helps in restoring the blood hemoglobin level and thus is very beneficial for the anemic persons, pregnant women, growing children, and women who are passing from menopause stage (5).

 8. Mental health